essytech254/Supestoredata_Analysis/README.md

 - **Decomposition Tree**: Drill-down analysis of specific metrics.
 - **KPI Visuals**: Summarize key statistics like total sales and transactions.
 - **Map**        : To show distribution of sales by city
-- ** matrix table:  To show  state and ship mode
+- **matrix table**:  To show  state and ship mode

 ---

 ## How to Use
-1. Open the report in Power BI to explore interactive features.
-2. Use filters for:
+1. download power bi desktop.
+2.clone the repository : git clone https://github.com/essytech254/Supestoredata_Analysis.git
+3. Use the slicers to interact with the visuals for:
    - **Year**
    - **Region**
    - **Category**
-3. Drill through the **Locations Report** for regional insights.
+4. Drill through the **Locations Report** for regional insights.
-4. Hover over visuals to explore **Segment Tooltips**.
+5. Hover over visuals to explore **Segment Tooltips**.
+6. use the Q&A to ask your own questions about the data
 ---

 ## Conclusion